anoushkanarayan/ATE-Ball/README.md

 ### Use a video file for testing
 python projection.py --video videos/shot.mp4

-- tell code that there is only one cue ball, even if its picked up by both cameras

 - cue ball moves fast and often, make sure its position is rechecked often

 - reflect projection window 180 degrees